status-im/nimbus-eth2/docs/src/validator.md

 3. Post your account address on a social media platform (Twitter or Facebook).
 Copy the url to the post.
 4. Paste your post url on the [Goerli faucet](https://faucet.goerli.mudit.blog/) and select `Give me Ether > 37.5 Ethers` from the top right cornor of the page.
 5. Wait for a few seconds and return to your MetaMask wallet to check if you have successfully received.
-6. Once the [prerequisites](./install.md) are installed, you can connect to testnet0 with the following commands: <br>
+6. Once the [prerequisites](./install.md) are installed, you can connect to the witti testnet with the following commands: <br>

-- Change `witti` to `testnet0` to connect to the witti testnet.
+- Change `witti` to `testnet0` to connect to testnet0.
 - **_Remember to replace `make` with `mingw32-make` if using Windows._**

 ```bash